Courses

 SPAN 450 — Latinidades in Literature & Pop Culture

-A seminar dedicated to exploring the ways in which U.S. Latinx identities (Latinidades) are constructed in literature and popular culture.
-Through a variety of texts, including poetry, theater, fiction, and graphic novels, students will explore questions surrounding how nation-specific identities both work with and challenge the monolithic label of Latina/o.
-Theoretical texts will help guide such questions as: What does it mean to be a Latina/o?
+This seminar explores the ways in which U.S. Latinx identities (Latinidades) are constructed in literature and popular culture.
+We will read selected poetry, theater, fiction, and graphic novels to question how nation-specific identities work in tandem with and challenge the monolithic label of Latina/o.
+In addition, we will read theoretical texts and discuss examples of stand-up comedy, music, film, and other media to begin answering some of the following questions: What does it mean to be a Latina/o?
 How do we construct and assume Latinidad?
 How are Latinidades reflected in literature and pop culture?
-Do these art forms challenge or reaffirm mainstream stereotypes about Latinos?
-In what ways are literature and pop culture viable means to discuss differences and pluralities (Latinidades) among Chicanos, Dominicans, Cubans, Colombians, Puerto Ricans, and other groups?
-How do questions of race, ethnicity, nationality, citizenship, and language enter into a discussion about identity construction?
+Do these art forms challenge or reaffirm mainstreams stereotypes about Latinos?
+In what ways are literature and pop culture viable means to discuss differences and pluralities among Chicanos, Dominicans, Cubans, Colombians, Puerto Ricans, and other groups?
+How do questions of race, ethnicity, nationality, citizenship, and languageenter into a discussion about identity construction?
 Readings and other media will be in Spanish, English, and Spanglish.
 Conducted in Spanish.

 Prerequisite: SPAN 305 and SPAN 308 or SPAN 309.